Page 2

 Like tomatoes, peppers are easily grown vegetables in containers.
 Peppers and eggplants are related to tomatoes—in the nightshade family, or Solanaceae—and take similar care.
 Plant them with the top of the root ball flush with the surrounding soil surface, not buried as for tomatoes.

-‘Lunchbox’ peppers (photo, right) are small, sweet, prolific, and ripen to yellow, orange, or red.
+‘Lunchbox’ peppers (photo, right) are small, sweet, prolific, and ripen to yellow, orange, or red (red fruits are smaller).
 Just one full size ‘Lunchbox’ fruit has 100% of the RDA for Vitamin C. Hot peppers also grow well in containers.

 Customers often asked for plants that grew red sweet peppers.
-Colorful peppers are simply ripe peppers that started as a green pepper.
-It takes almost 3 weeks for a green bell, such as ‘California Wonder’ or ‘Candy Apple’, to turn into a red sweet pepper.
+Colorful peppers are simply ripe peppers that started as green peppers.
+It takes almost 3 weeks for a green bell, such as ‘California Wonder’ or ‘Olympus’, to turn into a red sweet pepper.

 Eggplants